fgm/meteor_server_info/README.md

 [screenshot]: screenshot-todos.png

+## Usage note

+Metrics exposed by the module can easily be imported to Grafana using the `http` plugin.
+Be sure to import data from all your Meteor server instances, since metrics are per-instance, not per-database.

 ## License

 As the original [percolate:server-info] package was licensed under the permissive MIT license, this derivative work has been relicensed under the General Public License version 3 or later (SPDX: GPL-3.0+).

 ## Changelog

+* 1.1.2
+  * updated documentation
 * 1.1.1
   * include RAM / CPU metrics
 * 1.0.1